AndreasLM03/Daily-restart-of-the-Internet-router-FritzBox-/README.md

 <img src= "images/04 rasp crontab.jpg" width="800">

 Save crontab by using ctrl + x, type y for y and close the terminal

+Your Router will start every day at 540 am